The Xometry app works best with JavaScript enabled!

 In relation to the actual injection molding process, there’s a high initial investment for the machinery (which is why it’s better suited for high-volume production), and a minimum part quantity is needed to break even on mold costs.
 In addition, some may find the DFM’s rules a little limiting when it comes to more creative designs.
 These standards were created to improve part quality and consistency, as well as cover things like wall thickness limits, the location of reinforcing features (like ribs), and the best hole location/size.

-ABS Injection Molding Techniques
+What Is the ABS Injection Molding Process?

 Depending on what you’re trying to make with this method, the technique will be different.
 Here are some examples: